MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/managed-identity.md

 For a complete list, refer to [Azure services that can use managed identities to access other services](/azure/active-directory/managed-identities-azure-resources/managed-identities-status).

+## Which SDK to use - Azure SDK or MSAL?

+Both MSAL.NET and Azure SDK allow to acquire tokens via Managed Identity.
+Internally, Azure SDK uses MSAL.NET, and it provides a higher level API via its [DefaultAzureCredential](https://learn.microsoft.com/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#defaultazurecredential) abstraction.

+If your application already uses one of the SDKs, continue using the same SDK.
+If you are writing a new application, use Azure SDK if you plan to call other Azure resources, as the SDK integrates better.
+Consider using MSAL if you need to call other downstream web APIs like Microsoft Graph or your own web api.

+>[!Note]
+>[Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) is a higher level API that offers integration with ASP.NET Core and ASP.NET Classic.
+Internally it uses MSAL.

 ## Quick start

 To quickly get started and see Azure Managed Identity in action, you can use one of the samples the team built for this purpose: